afontcu/afontcu.dev/content/blog/cool-ux-tools.md

 ![](https://cdn-images-1.medium.com/max/1200/1*PyYW7nCxUVTX2fqkPaNPFw.png)

+_update (12/2020): coolux.tools is now discontinued and not available.
+It was a really interesting project and I learned a lot, so I'm quite happy about it!_

 ## The Why

 I’m a front-end developer, and I love everything related to the web.
 The web is cool.
 It allows you to create things and people can then use them or hate them on Github issues.